 For the first run with students completing an assignment, I find it best to create a simple rubric.
-My expectation for an ‘A’ assignment will be the main point, sometimes the only point.
+My expectation for an ‘A’ assignment will be the main point, sometimes the only point, a single-point rubric.
 I then deduct points as necessary.

 After the first use with a rubric, I then decide if I want more details.
 I know I will change a rubric multiple times!
 Doing so is not a negative.
 We grow as teachers, we learn more about our communities, and we learn new research.
 Consider the modification of rubrics a strength.
 Because I kept the original rubric simple, I can look at where I want to improve the rubric for next time.

 I tinker with rubrics, forever.
 Part of this change is because I experience the strengths and struggles of teaching a concept to a variety of students.
 Over time, I see the areas where students have opportunities to grow.
 If I set the bar high and no one reaches it, well, perhaps my expectations are wrong.

 So!
 At first, I have a very simple rubric.
 Once I am confident in outlining each points column, I do that.
 With a new project, I rarely have points assigned with specific columns.
 I make a one point rubric and deduct as necessary.

 For instance, I have taught the research paper countless times.
 I can provide students an accurate description of each stage of a paper.
 Still, I leave those writing rubrics editable because I want to reflect and grow as I teach.
 As you grade student writing, you can keep a copy of an extra rubric for you.
 Add and subtract as you grade students’ writing, perfecting the rubric as you grade.